Grymse/casino-invitation/README.md

 # Casino invitation

-Contenet of this website is entirely generated with AI.
+Content of this website is entirely generated with AI.
 Do not use this to judge coding skills.

 ## Project Setup